rdkcentral/Thunder/Source/WPEFramework/doc/ControllerPlugin.md

 Reboots the device.

 > ``harakiri`` is an alternative name for this method.
+This name is **deprecated** and may be removed in the future.
+It is not recommended for use in new implementations.

 ### Description

-Use this method to reboot the device.
 Depending on the device this call may not generate a response.

 ### Parameters